foxx3r/learning_group_theory/README.md

 # Concepts - field theory
 **field** - a ring with a multiplication inverse (division)

+# Concepts - module theory
+**module** - a generalized vector space, that has a ring of scalars (and therefore it no longer reqyures multiplication inverse)

 # Theorems
 **Lagrange's theorem** - says that the possibilities of subgroups is the number of all the divisors of the number of elements of the main group